aidan-gibson/phoenix-config/README.md

 * go balls to the walls optimizing , making functions, etc. gonna be extending on this for years and small efficiency gains will be noticed day-to-day.
 * find duplicated code fragments with jetbrains
 * spaces presets
-* look at the example configs to make sure there isn't a better way / look for inspo
+* look at the example configs to make sure there isn't a better way / look for inspo (fully scope )
 * put this entire repo into dotfiles(?) once i have that sorted out
 ## spaces
 fat presets. i hit one button and it knows what to do with all the windows.